comsci-uwc-isak/unit-1-project-nabillnuqman/README.md

 ### Rationale for proposed solution
 The context
 The client someone who is not really well experienced in Technology and programs, so in order to fulfill his needs we created a program in Bash terminal because it is really simple and straight forward.
+We are using github to showcase the process of creating the application including the problems, successes, and possible improvements the application has gone through, so that the user understands why and how this application is working.

 ### Success Criteria